Secret Key Rate Analysis of RIS-Assisted THz MIMO CV-QKD Systems under Access-Constrained Eavesdropping

-\eeq where $d_{j,i}$ is the smallest path length, $\xi_i$ is the Fresnel reflection coefficient of the $i$-th multipath component, $\varsigma$ is the Rayleigh roughness factor, and $\rho$ (in dB/km) is the atmospheric absorption loss.
-Moreover, Alice's and Bob's ULAs gains are $G_{T_X} = N_TG_a$ and $G_{R_X} = N_RG_a$, respectively, where $G_a$ is the gain of each component of the transmitter and receiver antennas, and $G_{T_X}$ (or $G_{R_X}) = K$ when the data symbols are transmitted from (or to) the RIS, respectively.
+\eeq where $d_{j,\ell}$ is the smallest path length, $\xi_\ell$ is the Fresnel reflection coefficient of the $\ell$-th multipath component, $\varsigma$ is the Rayleigh roughness factor, and $\rho$ (in dB/km) is the atmospheric absorption loss.
+Moreover, Alice's and Bob's ULAs gains are $G_{T_X} = N_TG_a$ and $G_{R_X} = N_RG_a$, respectively, where $G_a$ is the gain of each component of the transmitter and receiver antennas, and for the Alice-RIS and RIS-Bob links, the array gain associated with the RIS side is modeled through the number of reflecting elements $K$, while the Alice and Bob array gains are given by $N_TG_a$ and $N_RG_a$, respectively.